Tomas0413/Navigation/README.md

 # Project Details
-The README describes the the project environment details (i.e., the state and action spaces, and when the environment is considered solved).
+The agents navigates through the square and collects bananas.
+The goal is to learn how to collect yellow bananas and avoid the purple ones.

+States: 37
+Actions: 4 (forward, back, left, right)
+Rewards: +1 for picking yellow banana, -1 for picking purple banana, 0 otherwise.

 # Getting Started

-The README has instructions for installing dependencies or downloading needed files.
+Open Navigation.ipynb Jupyeter notebook, it also contains a section on how to install the necessary dependencies.

 # Instructions

-The README describes how to run the code in the repository, to train the agent.
-For additional resources on creating READMEs or using Markdown, see here and here.
+Open Navigation.ipynb Jupyeter notebook and execute each code block to train the agent using DQN.